-It is important to notice that cuckoo hashing succeeds in inserting an element if and only if an augmenting path originating from the corresponding vertex exists [21].
-This is because inserting an element into a cuckoo hash table is equivalent to finding an augmenting path in the corresponding graph (that is, a path that starts from the vertex corresponding to the considered element, and alternates between unmatched and matched edges until it ends at a right-side vertex whose all edges are unmatched).
-Notice that for any sub-path (r_1, v, r_2) , where v is a left-side vertex and r_1, r_2 are right-side vertices, (r_1, v) must be a matched edge and (v, r_2) an unmatched edge.
-Intuitively, this corresponds to moving element v from bin r_1 to bin r_2 .
+To further understand why cuckoo hashing has a high utilization, it is important to notice that online cuckoo hashing with d = 2, succeeds in inserting an element if and only if an augmenting path originating from the corresponding vertex exists [11].
+This is because inserting an element into a cuckoo hash table is equivalent to finding an augmenting path in the corresponding graph (that is, a path that starts from the vertex corresponding to the considered element, and alternates between unmatched and matched edges until it ends at a rightside vertex whose all edges are unmatched).
+Notice that for any sub-path $(r_1, v, r_2)$ , where v is a left-side vertex and $r_1, r_2$ are right-side vertices, $(r_1, v)$ must be a matched edge and $(v, r_2)$ an unmatched edge.
+Intuitively, this corresponds to moving element v from bin $r_1$ to bin $r_2$ .
 Since maximum size matching can be computed by finding such augmenting paths, when considering each left-side vertex only once and in arbitrary order, we can immediately conclude that the number of elements that a cuckoo hashing inserts successfully is exactly the size of the maximum matching.
-For example, all n elements can be inserted if and only if the corresponding graph has a perfect matching (namely, a maximum matching of size n; see [21] for more details).
+For example, all n elements can be inserted if and only if the corresponding graph has a perfect matching (namely, a maximum matching of size n; see [11] for more details).